jacall02/jacall02.github.io/src/data/blog/video-muse.md

   - Sound Design
   - 2D Art
 imgUrl: '../../assets/muse.jpeg'
-description: This project is a commercial video for a ficticious app which helps musicians network and meet other musicians
+description: This project is a commercial video for a fictitious app which helps musicians network and meet other musicians
 ---

 ## Muse